daecepi/JobsityChallengesThirdSchool/ChallengesWeek8/Challenge1/book-shelf-backend/README.md

 - [ ] usage of nest pagination module next week (for learning purposes the pagination was stablished with mongo's aggregate funtion)
 - [ ] Modify to bring only books with whole information

+## Dependencies
+- Nest and many of its modules modules
+- Mongoose
+- rxjs

 # Nest project's important commands